Stagg Field (Springfield College)

-Featuring the first Astroturf12 surface in the nation to be installed on a college playing field, it is plowable and used year-round.
+Featuring the first AstroTurf surface in the nation to be installed on a college playing field, it is plowable and used year-round.
 The field is lighted according to National Collegiate Athletic Association (NCAA) standards for night games and has a heated and air conditioned press box.

-The field open in 1971 as Benedum Field.
+The field open in 1971 as "Benedum Field" in honour of Paul G. Benedum, a businessman who served as a member of the Springfield College Board of Trusteese in the 1960s.
 It was renamed in October 2007 in honor of Amos Alonzo Stagg, who came to Springfield College—then known as then known as International YMCA Training School—and initiated the school's football program.
 The field was resurfaced with "monofilament FieldTurf" during the summer of 2007.

 Stagg Field stands on the site of the college's previous athletics stadium, Pratt Field.